pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 <figcaption>Leontyne Price.</figcaption>

 </figure>

-A lot of the book is familiar, particularly that thing about being able to pinpoint the exact start of one's obsession with a singer.
-(There's a lot of history, for example, between me and [this clip](https://www.youtube.com/watch?v=A6MLEumcr_k).)
-Simmonds is thorough with his adoration of Leontyne Price, even devoting a poem to the three-minute ovation Price received after "O Patria Mia" at the Met in 1985.

 Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound.
 When I think back to all the voice lessons I witnessed, and all the push for a specific sound, I'm ashamed to say that I never made the connection that the desired sound was a white one.
 The Marian Anderson quote that Simmonds included hit me hard: "There were things that happened to my voice that should not have happened."